herbdool/markdown/README.md

 Current Maintainers
 -------------------

-This module is currently maintained by Herb v/d Dool (https://github.com/herbdool).
+This module is currently maintained for Backdrop by Herb v/d Dool (https://github.com/herbdool).

 Credits
 -------